 Northern Ireland Cohort for the Longitudinal Study of Ageing (NICOLA)

-The Enclave hosts a number of sensitive-use data files that provide additional information beyond the public-use data.
-These data do not include any personally identifiable information but have been deemed sensitive by an HRS-INS study.
-They include contextual information that has been linked to survey respondents, such as environmental exposures and historical policies.
+The Enclave hosts several sensitive-use data files.
+These data do not contain personally identifiable information but have been classified as sensitive by the contributing HRS-INS studies.
+They include contextual information linked to survey respondents, such as environmental exposures and historical policy variables.

-To apply for a shared workspace, each member of that workspace must submit their own Gateway Enclave Workspace application with the following matching information:
+To apply for a shared workspace, each member must submit their own Gateway Enclave Workspace application and provide the following matching information:

-If the shared workspace needs access to sensitive-use data files, each member must also submit a separate application for sensitive-use data, apply for the same types of sensitive-use data, and provide IRB documentation from their own institution, confirming approval for their research.
+If the shared workspace requires access to sensitive-use data files, each member must also submit a separate sensitive-use data application, request access to the same types of sensitive-use data, and provide IRB documentation from their own institution confirming approval for the proposed research.

-We can only grant access to files that have been approved for all members of the shared workspace.
+Access can only be granted to files that have been approved for all members of the shared workspace.

 Merging Harmonized Data with Household-Level Original Survey Data